Quantum simulation (Supremacy)

 2.1 Belief propagation tensor network method (Challenge 1)

-In [10], J. Tindall et al. challenge the claim by using a tensor network method to approximate the value of the two-point correlation function.
-They reproduce verifiable size of instances for cylindrical, diamond cubic and dimerized cubic instances (up to 50 spins) for annealing times \(t_a \in {7, 20}\) ns.
-Their tensor network method exhibits a better correlation error than PEPS and than QA results presented in the initial paper [9].
+In [16], J. Tindall et al. challenge the claim by using a tensor network method to approximate the value of the two-point correlation function.
+They reproduce verifiable instances for cylindrical, diamond cubic, and dimerized cubic instances (up to 50 spins) for annealing times \(t_a \in \{7, 20\}\) ns.
+Their tensor network method exhibits a better correlation error than PEPS and QA results presented in the initial paper [14].
 The authors suggest that this tensor network method scales linearly with the problem size.
-With 50 spins, their method is able to sample a single 2 point correlator in 15s using a single Intel Skylake.
+With 50 spins, their method can sample a single two-point correlator in 15s using a single Intel Skylake.

 This method is considered a challenge as they do not completely reproduce the experimental results provided in [14].
 However, the sampling time is impressive as they are able to generate a single spin-spin correlation factor in \(15.5\)s using a single CPU.